Social history of the piano: Pianos and women

 Both Parakilas and Loesser emphasize a connection during this period between pianos and the female gender; piano study was apparently more common for girls than boys.
 Despite this, women were discouraged from playing the piano professionally and were encouraged not to take their musical aspirations too seriously.
 Nevertheless, women were considered more attractive and desirable if they could play the piano.
 The piano was a symbol of social status, and the ability to play the piano stood as a testament to a woman's marriageability.

 Women who had learned to play as children often continued to play as adults, thus providing music in their households.
-For instance, Emma Wedgwood (1808–1896), the granddaughter of the wealthy industrialist Josiah Wedgwood, took piano lessons from none other than Frédéric Chopin, and apparently achieved a fair level of proficiency.
+For instance, Emma Wedgwood (1808–1896), the granddaughter of the wealthy industrialist Josiah Wedgwood, took piano lessons from Frédéric Chopin and apparently achieved a fair level of proficiency.
 Following her marriage to Charles Darwin, Emma still played the piano daily, while her husband listened appreciatively.

 A number of female piano students became outright virtuose, and the skills of woman pianists inspired the work of Haydn, Mozart, and Beethoven, who dedicated difficult-to-play works to their female friends.
 However, careers as concert musicians were typically open only to men (an important exception was Clara Schumann).